Stanley Kutler: Honors

 Kutler has been a Guggenheim Fellow, holder of the Garibaldi Chair in Political Science, University of Bologna, 1991, Distinguished Exchange Scholar (National Science Foundation) for China in 1982, and Fulbright 40th Anniversary Distinguished Lecturer, Peru, in 1987, Bicentennial Professor, Tel Aviv University, Israel, in 1984, and Fulbright Lecturer, Japan, 1977.

-Death
+Personal

-In 2015, Kutler died in Fitchburg, Wisconsin aged 80.
+Kutler married Sandra J. Sachs in 1956, and they had four children.
+In 2015, he died in Fitchburg, Wisconsin aged 80.
 He is survived by his wife, his three children and seven grandchildren.